doj/dracopy/README.md

 The 1.0e version was updated by an unknown developer.

-The master branch is currently empty.
-Look at the branches
+The master branch is currently used to develop the 1.0doj version.

-- 1.0c
-- 1.0e

-for source code of those versions.
 The code was tested to build on a unix system with GNU make.

 You can use pucrunch to compress the compiled dracopy program.
 See http://a1bert.kapsi.fi/Dev/pucrunch/ or https://github.com/mist64/pucrunch